 Explore the world-famous Cabot Trail, known as one of the most spectacular drives in North America.
 Whether you’re there in peak summer season or soaking in the colours of the fall, the Cabot Trail is truly extraordinary and you’re going to love the scenic views and incredible experience.
 There are lots of places to stop along the way including Pleasant Bay, which is a working fishing village that also is the location of the Pleasant Bay Whale Interpretive Centre.

 MUST DO – Hike The Skyline Trail

 If you’re mobile and able, you have to experience one of Canada’s most famous hikes.
 It’s not that often that I ever say “MUST DO” but this is an exception, and for good reason.
 The skyline trail in Cape Breton is one of the most unique and breathtaking hiking trails in all of Nova Scotia.
 The trail winds its way along through the forest out to a scenic ledge, offering dramatic views of the coast and the surrounding mountains.
 Visitors can also see an abundance of wildlife, including moose (practice safe animal practices and keep your distance, it’s alarming how big these animals are and they need to be respected and viewed from a distance).
-So be sure to add this to your Nova Scotia RV road trip plans, you will not be disappointed!
+So be sure to add this to your Atlantic RV road trip plans, you will not be disappointed!

 Can you drive an RV on the Cabot Trail?